 Did you know that Italy is following the United Kingdom out of the European Union?
 Whaaat?!
 Then you must not read the British tabloids.
-Because it’s right here in the Daily Express, the folks who brought you Brexit.
+Because way back in 2019, the Daily Express, – folks who brought you Brexit – broke the story.

 See, Express reporter Darren Hunt got a hot tip that someone named Geoff called into talkRADIO and spilled the beans.
 Geoff said he’s married to an Italian woman and they have a second home in Italy.
 So they know everyone is watching the UK and when Brexit happens, boom! … Italy instantly leaves as well.